"I chose to study for a University of London degree because the flexibility of study allowed me to combine study with my

 We will send you study materials developed by academics from the Laws Consortium.
 These include:

 - Module guides

 - Statute books, provided for all modules where they are permitted in the examination.

 When you register, we will give you access to your Student Portal.
 You can then access your University of London email account and other key resources:

 - The Laws Virtual Learning Environment (VLE) enables access to programme materials, resources, and audio and video lectures.

 - An Online Induction is available twice a year offering live Q&A sessions on the VLE, study skills, the Online Library and Level 4 modules.

-- Discussion forums for each module, where you can share perspectives with fellow students from all over the world, and a Dean’s forum for academic queries.
+- Discussion forums for each module, where you can share perspectives with fellow students from all over the world.

 - The Online Library provides access to over 100 million academic electronic items comprising E-books, E-journals, conference proceedings, etc. In addition, students can request items which are not held in the library via the library's Inter-Library loans service with the British Library.
 Access more than 10 legal databases, including Lexis/Nexis, Westlaw and other valued materials.

 - Senate House Library provides free reference access for all registered distance and flexible learning students.

-- Formative assessment: for some modules, you have an opportunity to receive feedback on how you are performing against the criteria applied by examiners.
+- Practice exam questions: for some modules, you have an opportunity to receive feedback on how you are performing against the criteria applied by examiners.

 Your approved local teaching centre will also provide classes in study skills and, where necessary, additional English language support.

 The London Study Support Event provides you with academic guidance from a University of London-approved tutor.
 Usually held in November, the event focuses on the core content of the first half of each module guide.
 Each day includes an overview of key topics, learning activities and guidance on planning your studies.
 There is a separate fee to attend this event.